HouQiming/ama/doc/contrib.md

 Yes, we can break these if we really want to.

 - Avoid recursion whenever possible.
 Our tolerance means we need to deal with insanely deep or wide ASTs.
 Recursion tends to crash or timeout.
 If recursion is a must, use `nd.ValidateEx(max_depth)` to limit the depth first.
-- Keep each variable declaration on its own line.
+- Keep each variable declaration on its own line, make all members public.
 We use Amalang to customize our own development so keeping the syntax simple will make our own scripts easier to write.
 - Use `.cpp` and `.hpp` extensions for our own code and other extensions for third-party code.
 Our scripts need something to differentiate them.
 - Everything under `ama::Node` must be garbage-collectible.
 That means no STL and no memory allocation.
 It's OK and encouraged to use STL elsewhere.
 - It is fine to generate code as text and `ParseCode` the result.
 We do not discriminate ASTs by means of creation.